NopFault/x90-discobot/README.md

 # x90-discobot
 Second app in golang.
 Discord bot, which helps to create reminders for users, using sqlite database.
+This code probably has many bugs so use it on your own risk.
+Of course i will be very happy if you notice me if you find a bug, by creating an issue. :)

 In channel where bot placed just write: